Circus Maximus: Events and uses

 As Rome's provinces expanded, existing ludi were embellished and new ludi invented by politicians who competed for divine and popular support.
 By the late Republic, ludi were held on 57 days of the year; an unknown number of these would have required full use of the Circus.
 On many other days, charioteers and jockeys would need to practise on its track.
 Otherwise, it would have made a convenient corral for the animals traded in the nearby Forum Boarium, just outside the starting gate.
-Beneath the outer stands, next to the Circus' multiple entrances, were workshops and shops.
-When no games were being held, the Circus at the time of Catullus (mid-1st century BC) was probably "a dusty open space with shops and booths ... a colourful crowded disreputable area" frequented by "prostitutes, jugglers, fortune tellers and low-class performing artists."
+Beneath the outer stands, next to the Circus' entrances, were workshops and shops.
+When no games were being held, the Circus at the time of Catullus (mid-1st century BC) was probably "a dusty open space with shops and booths ... a colourful crowded disreputable area" frequented by "prostitutes, jugglers, fortune tellers and low-class performing artists".

-Rome's emperors met the growing popular demand for regular ludi and the need for more specialised venues, as essential obligations of their office and cult.
-Over the several centuries of its development, the Circus Maximus became Rome's paramount specialist venue for chariot races.
-By the late 1st century AD, the Colosseum had been built to host most of the city's gladiator shows and smaller beast-hunts, and most track-athletes competed at the purpose-designed Stadium of Domitian, though long-distance foot races were still held at the Circus.
+Rome's emperors met the growing popular demand for regular ludi and the need for more specialised venues, as obligations of their office and cult.
+Over the centuries of its development, the Circus Maximus became Rome's paramount specialist venue for chariot races.
+By the late 1st century AD, the Colosseum had been built for most of the city's gladiator shows and smaller beast-hunts, and most track-athletes competed at the purpose-designed Stadium of Domitian, though long-distance foot races were still held at the Circus.
 Eventually, 135 days of the year were devoted to ludi.

 Even at the height of its development as a chariot-racing circuit, the circus remained the most suitable space in Rome for religious processions on a grand scale and was the most popular venue for large-scale venationes; in the late 3rd century, the emperor Probus laid on a spectacular Circus show in which beasts were hunted through a veritable forest of trees, on a specially built stage.
 With the advent of Christianity as the official religion of the Empire, ludi gradually fell out of favour.
 The last known beast-hunt at the Circus Maximus took place in 523, and the last known races there were held by Totila in 549.